nucleic/kiwi/docs/source/basis/basic_systems.rst

 Cassowary also supports constraints that are not required.
 Those are only respected on a best effort basis.
 To express that a constraint is not required we need to assign it a *strength*.
-Kiwi defines three standard strengths in addition of the "required" strength: strong, medium, weak.
-A strong constraint will always win over a medium constraints which will always win over a weak constraint [#f1]_ .
+Kiwi specifies three standard strengths besides the "required" strength: strong, medium, weak.
+A strong constraint will always win over a medium constraint, which in turn will always override a weak constraint [#f1]_ .

-Lets assume than in our example x1 would like to be at 40, but it does not have to.
-This is translated as follow:
+In our example, let's assume x1 would like to be at 40, without this being a requirement.
+This is translated as follows:

 .. tabs::